 Unauthorized commitments (UAC) occur when an employee makes an agreement on behalf of the Government that is not binding because they lack authority to enter into an agreement.
-For instance, when there is insufficient funding, use of funds is not approved, the warrant authority does not allow for the award made, period of performance has expired, etc. Mission Areas should strive to process ratifications within 30 days of identification of an Unauthorized Commitment.
+Making a commitment without ensuring sufficient funds are available and property authorized may lead to a UAC.
+Mission Areas should strive to process ratifications within 30 days of identification of an Unauthorized Commitment.